 Quantity Limits/Duplicate Edits - The Department has implemented more restrictive quantity limits on narcotic medications.
+In 2020, patients who had not recently filled a narcotic prescription were limited to a 7-day supply on a new prescription and patients taking narcotic pain medications for chronic pain are being monitored using morphine milliequivalent maximums.
 If a prescription exceeds these limits, a prior approval is required.
 The Department also reviews the members' drug profile for duplicate therapy and discusses their findings with the members' prescribing physician to resolve those occurrences.

 Narcotic Edit - The Department's Narcotic Edit controls access to any controlled pain medication for members with a clinical profile that indicates the member's utilization needs should be managed closely.

 All prior authorization requests for members with such a clinical profile result in a comprehensive review of the member's Medicaid prescription history, as well those prescriptions that are reported through the Illinois Prescription Monitoring Program.

-The MCOs must have an enrollee restriction program in place, in which, at a minimum, the MCO must restrict an enrollee for a reasonable period to a designated PCP or provider of pharmacy services when: (1) the Department indicates the enrollee was included in the Department's Recipient Restriction Program pursuant to 89 III.
+The MCOs must have an enrollee restriction program in place, in which, at a minimum, the MCO must restrict an enrollee for a reasonable period to a designated PCP or provider of pharmacy services when:

+(1) the Department indicates the enrollee was included in the Department's Recipient Restriction Program pursuant to 89 III.
 Admin.
 Code 120.80 prior to enrollment with contractor; or (2) the MCO determines that the enrollee is over-utilizing covered services.
 The MCOs criteria for such determination, and the conditions of the restriction, must meet the standards of 42 CFR §431.54(e).

 In addition, the MCO must have a drug utilization review program which shall include processes, procedures, and coverage criteria to include a prospective review process for all drugs prior to dispensing, all non-formulary drug requests, and a retrospective DUR process to detect patterns in prescribing, dispensing, or administration of medication and to prevent inappropriate use or abuse.
-The MCO is required to report prospective and retrospective DUR activities to the Department annually and assist in data collection and reporting to the Department of data necessary to complete the Federal CMS DUR annual report.
+The MCO is required to report prospective and retrospective DUR activities to the Department annually and to complete the Federal CMS MCO DUR annual report.